Capital Improvements: When Are Your Home Renovations Tax Deductible?

 Read on to find out what constitutes a capital improvement and how they could help you during your resale process.

 What Is A Capital Improvement?

-What Does Cost Basis Mean, And How Does It Relate To Capital Improvements?
+What Does Cost Basis Mean And How Does It Relate To Capital Improvements?

-While small repairs or maintenance are not generally included, they may be if they are a part of a larger project.
-For example, painting the interior is not typically a capital improvement; however, repainting after a fire as part of the repair might be.
+While small repairs and home maintenance are not generally considered capital improvements, they may be if the repairs are a part of a larger project.
+For example, painting a home’s interior is not typically a capital improvement; however, repainting after a fire as part of the repair might be considered one.

 You can see other accepted capital improvements on the IRS’s 523 publication.